kirazero17/onos-gui-kz/docs/ran-gui.md

 Single updates of the current state can be had by clicking the "Refresh" button.

-> This can be useful to get a visual snapshot of UE counts and positions while not
+> This can be useful to get a visual configuration of UE counts and positions while not
 > burdening the system with constantly having to send updates.

 ![onos-gui-ran-simulator-mapview](images/onos-gui-ran-simulator-mapview.png)